Category Archives: Scripts

 Variable-Size Directories

-From time to time one may receive a request from the QA in line of:
+From time to time one may receive a request from QA team in line of:

 For testing purposes, I need that /opt/test/xxx directory be limited to 10 Megabytes.
-This directory is used by the zzz application ran as user tester.
+This directory is used by this zzz application ran as user tester.

 How could the directory size be limited in Linux?
 Is it even possible? – these are fair questions and the answer is yes.
 One needs to: